PerfectBee Logo

 Reproductive Role and Genetic Diversity

 The drone lives for a successful mating session, but he offers more than the ability to mate with a single queen.
-As we have seen, drones mating with queens offer the essential benefit of genetic diversity.
+As we have seen, drones mating with queens offers the essential benefit of genetic diversity.

 Female honey bees have a total of 32 chromosomes, half of which come from the queen and half from the sperm of a drone.
 By comparison, the drone only has 16 chromosomes.
 When he releases sperm, he provides all of his genetics to the future (possible) females.

-For a hive to have a greater chance of being strong and resilient, the queen mates with multiple drones for a greater sperm selection.
+For a hive to have a greater chance of being strong and resilient, the queen mates with multiple drones for greater sperm selection.
 The 10-20 drones that succeed in mating with a queen must compete with hundreds or thousands of other drones, depending upon the population at the drone congregating area.

 End of Life for Drone Bees